erautenberg/dnd_raneto/content/character-races/intro.md

 Humans are the most common people in the worlds of D&D, but they live and work alongside dwarves, elves, halflings, and countless other fantastic species.
 Your character belongs to one of these peoples.

 Not every intelligent race of the multiverse is appropriate for a player-controlled adventurer.
-Dwarves, elves, halflings, and humans are the most common races to produce the sort of adventurers w ho make up typical parties.
+Dwarves, elves, halflings, and humans are the most common races to produce the sort of adventurers who make up typical parties.
 Dragonborn, gnomes, half-elves, half-orcs, and tieflings are less common as adventurers.
 Drow, a subrace of elves, are also uncommon.

 Your choice of race affects many different aspects of your character.
 It establishes fundamental qualities that exist throughout your character’s adventuring career.
 When making this decision, keep in mind the kind of character you want to play.
 For example, a halfling could be a good choice for a sneaky rogue, a dwarf makes a tough warrior, and an elf can be a master of arcane magic.